project-unisonOS/project-unisonos.github.io/docs/architecture/components/storage-and-persistence.md

 ## How Other Components Use Storage

 - **Orchestrator** – Writes action/event logs and task outcomes.
-- **Inference** – Persists prompts, responses, and working memory slices.
+- **Inference** – Reads/writes working state and artifacts when a flow requires durable references.
-- **Payments** – Stores non-sensitive payment metadata and uses vault tokens for providers.
 - **VDI / Actuation** – Stores downloaded files and workflow outputs from remote browser sessions.
 - **Renderer** – Reads stored results and presents them according to the person’s profile and context.